titanvelocity/titanvelocity/README.md

 titan

-working on a privacy and community focused project on alephium
+working on a privacy focused project on alephium